-2016’s graduates will take the skills they learned with them as they start climbing their respective career ladders.
+Class of 2018 graduates will take the skills they learned with them as they start climbing the career ladder.
 However, the journey to the top can prove more challenging than expected, especially when a graduate becomes guilty of common career path mistakes.
-Here is a rundown of nine of the biggest college grad career mistakes, along with tips to avoid them.

 1. Believing First Jobs Have to Be Dream Jobs

 If you’re eager to find work and start living the American dream, you might only pursue positions that can support the lifestyle you want to live.
 However, many people don’t find their dream jobs — or the highest-paying jobs — on the first shot.
-Your first job out of college is just that — your first job and a stepping stone to something better.
+Your first job out of college is just that — your first job, and it’s a steppingstone to something better.

 “It’s fine to have an end goal in mind when it comes to your working life — ambition will motivate you,” said James Rice, head of digital marketing at WikiJob.
 “But the reality is that you’re unlikely to walk into that role straight after university, so don’t pass up on great roles that will give you the skills and experience you will ultimately need to land that dream job.”